 Some of the best things to do in Petoskey include searching for the famous Petoskey Stone, which is unique to the shores around the Great Lakes and is what the town is named after.
 It’s also fun to taste local wines of the Petoskey wine region or hang out on the beach!

 Traverse City sits at the southern end of Grand Traverse Bay on Lake Michigan.
 It was founded in 1852 and is home to just 15,000 residents.
-It’s a charming town in Michigan and one of the most popular places to visit in the state!
+It’s a charming town in Michigan and one of the state’s most popular places to visit!

 Traverse City is well known in Michigan for its fresh produce, farms, and Michigan cherry!
 They even have a huge cherry pie pan on Cass Road, 18 feet wide and 26 feet deep.